 But anyway.
 T-shirts are my friends, and I’m okay with that.

 So get this!
-Rebecca at The Space Between My Peers is looking for models for her Friday Fashion Labs.
+R at The Space Between My Peers is looking for models for her Friday Fashion Labs.
 She wants me to try on a bunch of T-shirts, and we’re going to compare necklines so we can determine which ones look best and why.

 I was quite surprised to discover how many variations of T-shirt exist in my personal wardrobe alone, and what’s more, they are definitely NOT all created equal.
 Not only do the necklines vary significantly, but so do the lengths of T-shirts as well as the style and length of sleeves.
 Each of these factors affects the overall look of the outfit.